apollographql/apollo-server/docs/source/api/apollo-server.md

    'sendReport()' on other signals if you'd like.
 Note that 'sendReport()' does not run synchronously so it cannot work usefully in an 'exit' handler.

-*  `maskErrorDetails`: boolean
+*  `rewriteError`: (err: GraphQLError) => GraphQLError | null

-   Set to true to remove error details from the traces sent to Apollo's servers.
-Defaults to false.
+   By default, all errors are reported to Apollo Engine.
+This function can be used to exclude specific errors from being reported.
+This function receives a copy of the `GraphQLError` and can manipulate it for the purposes of Apollo Engine reporting.
+The modified error (e.g. after changing the `err.message` property) should be returned or the function should return an explicit `null` to avoid reporting the error entirely.
+It is not permissable to return `undefined`.

 *  `schemaTag`: String

-   A human readable name to tag this variant of a schema (i.e. staging, EU).
+   A human-readable name to tag this variant of a schema (i.e. staging, EU).
 Setting this value will cause metrics to be segmented in the Apollo Platform's UI.
 Additionally schema validation with a schema tag will only check metrics associate with the same string.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**